xvik/dropwizard-guicey/src/doc/docs/concepts.md

 Another good example is InstallersOptions.JerseyExtensionsManagedByGuice which changes the way jersey extensions are handled: with guice or with HK2.
-This is developer time solution and must be choose by developer (because it affects behaviour a lot).
+This is developer time solution and must be selected by developer (because it affects behaviour a lot).
 Thanks to generic mechanism other bundles could know what was chosen.

-HK2 usage is highly dependent on HK2-guice-bridge presence and with option we can prevent running without it:
+HK2 usage is highly dependent on HK2-guice-bridge presence and with option we can verify it:

 ```java
 Preconditions.checkState(options.option(GuiceyOptions.UseHkBridge),